Abraham Fraenkel

-Abraham Fraenkel (אברהם הלוי (אדולף) פרנקל; 17 February, 1891 – 15 October, 1965) was a German-born Israeli mathematician.
+Abraham Fraenkel (אברהם הלוי (אדולף) פרנקל; 17 February 1891 – 15 October 1965) was a German-born Israeli mathematician.
 He was an early Zionist and the first Dean of Mathematics at the Hebrew University of Jerusalem.
 He is known for his contributions to axiomatic set theory, especially his additions to Ernst Zermelo's axioms, which resulted in the Zermelo–Fraenkel set theory.

 Biography

-Abraham Adolf Halevi Fraenkel studied mathematics at the Universities of Munich, Berlin, Marburg and Breslau.
+Abraham Adolf Halevi Fraenkel studied mathematics at the Ludwig-Maximilians-Universität München, the Friedrich Wilhelm University of Berlin, Marburg University, and he University of Breslau.
 After graduating, he lectured at the University of Marburg from 1916, and was promoted to professor in 1922.

 In 1919, he married Wilhelmina Malka A. Prins (1892–1983).
 Due to the severe housing shortage in post-First World war Germany, for a few years the couple lived with fellow professor Kurt Hensel as subtenants.

-After leaving Marburg in 1928, Fraenkel taught at the University of Kiel for a year.
+After leaving Marburg University in 1928, Fraenkel taught at Kiel University for a year.
 He then made the choice of accepting a position at the Hebrew University of Jerusalem, which had been founded four years earlier, where he spent the rest of his career.
 He became the first dean of the faculty of mathematics, and for a while served as rector of the university.

 On his final move to Palestine in 1933 (after losing his job in Germany due to the "Law for the Restoration of the Professional Civil Service"), Fraenkel changed his name from Adolf (Hitler's first name) to Abraham.
 He was a fervent Zionist and as such was a member of Jewish National Council and the Jewish Assembly of Representatives under the British mandate.
 He also belonged to the Mizrachi religious wing of Zionism, which promoted Jewish religious education and schools, and which advocated giving the Chief Rabbinate authority over marriage and divorce.